 Transcribed by Colin Hinson ©2003]

+You can see the administrative areas in which Durisdeer has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference NS894037 (Lat/Lon: 55.314939, -3.744272), Durisdeer which are provided by:
+You can see maps centred on OS grid reference NS866040 (Lat/Lon: 55.317051, -3.788055), Durisdeer which are provided by:

 - Google Maps

 - Bing (was Multimap)